anonymoususdm2/anonymoususdm2.github.io/index.md

 User (Ground Truth): Oh my gosh.
 Could he?
 Tell me about it.
 Remember when you used to make cookies and he would intentionally bat it around with his paws?
 He'd he'd get in the dough, and we'd have to throw everything out again.<br>

+<br>**Generated Text Response**: Yeah.
+That was a lot of wasted dough and a lot of waste time and energy.
+That was not a good stretch of our resources here on Earth.
+Yeah.

 **Generated Spoken Response**

 <audio controls>